AnshMittal1811/CUDAX365/README.md

 Day 312: Deploy the learned decoder model on GPU (inference); compare its latency to CPU baseline (expect ~2-3x speedup)

 Day 313: Integrate the GPU decoder into a loop simulating real-time error correction cycles; ensure it keeps up with the error rate (e.g., <1 ms per round)

+Day 314: Read the Ring Attention paper (for near-infinite context LLMs); understand how it distributes attention across GPUs

+Day 315: Simulate Ring Attention on a single GPU by splitting a long sequence into blocks; write code to process blocks sequentially (mimicking multi-GPU)